privacyguides/privacyguides.org/docs/os/macos-overview.md

 icon: simple/apple
 description: macOS is Apple's desktop operating system that works with their hardware to provide strong security.
 ---
-macOS provides great security out-of-the-box.
-With some tweaks, you can tailor it to your privacy needs.
+macOS provides great security out-of-the-box with relatively few privacy concerns.
+It's a great choice for anyone whose threat model allows for some first-party telemetry.

 ## Recommended Configuration